HOTTI (Head of the Trinity Inlet)

 The longer term goal was to strengthen our participation at the State Championships and foster enough high performing Masters athletes and coaches nominating for State Team selection to tip the balance of power and hopefully see a State Team crew training in North Queensland.
 In 2016 a NQ Masters Womens Quad comprising two Cairns athletes (Kylie Pedder and Alison Kirkwood), two TJCU athletes, a TJCU Coach and a Mackay RC Reserve became the first ever State Representative Team to train on our Northern Waterways.

 To ensure the continued success of this program, we encourage as many athletes as possible to trial for the North Queensland Masters Team.
 The very least anyone will get out of nominating is the experience of taking part in a professional selection process, valid data from ergometer trials and hands on feedback and assessment from coaches during the selection process.
-Participants wanting to take part should register in January 2017.
+Participants wanting to take part should register.
+See the link below.

 Click this link to read more about this program.